-This means that each academy within FMAT:
+This means that each academy within Fairfax Multi Academy Trust:

-- Hold two or more emergency contact numbers for each student where possible. - All attendance work will liaise closely with the DSL in each academy. - We will adapt our attendance monitoring on an individual basis to ensure the safety of each young person at each academy.
+- Hold two or more emergency contact numbers for each student where possible. - Ensure I attendance work will liaise closely with the DSL in each academy. - Will adapt our attendance monitoring on an individual basis to ensure the safety of each young person at each academy.